Undergraduate Summer Session at Brown

 Undergraduates and graduate students who are matriculated at other four-year colleges or universities are welcome to apply for admission to the Brown Summer Session.
 Students must be in good standing at their institutions and, for courses with pre-requisites, have the necessary preparation.
 How to Apply »

 Approximately 450 undergraduates take courses during the summer at Brown.
 While many students live off-campus during the summer, on-campus housing is available.
-Visit the Campus Life page for further details.
+Visit the Residential Information page for further details.

 High School Students - Pre-Baccalaureate Program